Chart Color Schemes

 Tweed Heads ranks among the oldest 10% of areas nationwide

-The median age in Tweed Heads is 54 years, significantly higher than Rest of NSW's average of 43 and considerably older than Australia's national norm of 38.
-Compared to the Rest of NSW average, the 75-84 age cohort is notably over-represented at 12.6% in Tweed Heads, while the 5-14 age group is under-represented at 6.9%.
-The concentration of the 75-84 age group is well above the national average of 6.0%.
-Between the 2021 Census and the present day, the 35 to 44 age group has grown from 10.6% to 12.2% of the population in Tweed Heads, while the 55 to 64 cohort has declined from 14.4% to 12.6%.
-By the year 2041, Tweed Heads is projected to experience notable shifts in its age composition.
-The 85+ age group is expected to grow steadily, increasing by 269 people (49%) from 548 to 818.
+The median age in Tweed Heads is 54 years, which is significantly higher than the Rest of NSW average of 43 years and considerably older than the national norm of 38 years.
+Compared to the Rest of NSW average, the 75-84 age cohort is notably over-represented at 12.6% in Tweed Heads, while the 5-14 year-olds are under-represented at 6.9%.
+This concentration of the 75-84 cohort is well above the national average of 6.0%.
+Between the 2021 Census and present, the 35 to 44 age group has grown from 10.6% to 12.1% of the population, while the 55 to 64 cohort has declined from 14.4% to 12.6%.
+By 2041, Tweed Heads is expected to see notable shifts in its age composition.
+The 85+ age cohort is projected to expand considerably, increasing by 277 people (51%) from 541 to 819.
 Notably, the combined 65+ age groups will account for 51% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 65 to 74 and 15 to 24 age groups are projected to decrease in number.
+Conversely, both the 5-14 and 65-74 age groups are expected to see reduced numbers.